pratyush770/Python-Beginner/README.md

 # Python-Beginner-1
-This project contains all the python functions required for practice
+This project contains all the python functions required for practice.